Austrian Parliament Building (Vienna)

-This destination is part of several important ceremonies with the prime being the swearing in ceremony of the President of Austria along with the state speech on October 26th.
+This destination is part of several important ceremonies with the prime being the swearing-in ceremony of the President of Austria along with the state speech on October 26th.
 There is no harm in confirming the fact that this is the place where all the laws of the country are made.
-In fact this was a part of the urban expansion along with renewal project which began with the demolition of the former city wall.
+In fact, this was a part of the urban expansion along with renewal project which began with the demolition of the former city wall.

 As this has been the case with most historic sites, the world war two did take a massive toll on the architecture of the building.
 It went on to be demolished into bits and pieces by Allied aerial bombing but it is the reconstruction work that provided the state an opportunity to remodel the interiors.
-Throughout the building classic motifs tend to appear as well.
+Throughout the Austrian Parliament building, classic motifs tend to appear as well.
 The two statues at the entrance of the building are decorated with statues.

 Xenophon has a deep Vienna connection, as he was the first author who scripted books on riding along with instructions on the same.
 This lead to a situation where this form of art began to be practiced at the Spanish riding school.
-In other regions of the building Nike too turned up.
-It is the horse drawn chariots that go on to dominate the roof which is all driven by her, and worked out to be major symbols of victory.
+In other regions of the building, Nike too turned up.
+It is the horse-drawn chariots that go on to dominate the roof which is all driven by her and worked out to be major symbols of victory.

 It is just under the topmost point of the building you are going to come across, a statue of Emperor Franz Joseph.
 It was under his supervision the building went on to be constructed.
 The other beliefs along with statues have a tinge of Roman and Greek culture as part of it.